Dr. Raymond E. Forslund, Chair (Member, 2017-2019)

 As a member of various committees, Jozef is involved in College- and University-wide service activities.
 At the national and international level, Jozef is a reviewer of journal manuscripts, symposium and grant proposals.
 In addition to ACS, Jozef is also an active member of various professional associations, including the American Association for the Advancement of Science (AAAS) and the American Association of Colleges of Pharmacy (AACP).

-Heidi R. Vollmer-Snarr is a Chemistry Lecturer at Stanford University, where she uses the chemical mechanisms of biological processes to teach, write, and develop organic chemistry curriculum.
-She also manages the undergraduate organic chemistry laboratories and instrumentation.
-She has authored organic chemistry resource materials, including a textbook and mechanistic problems and videos to accompany textbooks.
-Prior to coming to Stanford, Heidi was an Assistant Professor of Chemistry at Brigham Young University.
-Her research at BYU involved retinoid chemistry in the development of a targeted and triggered drug delivery system for cancer therapy and mechanistic studies of age-related macular degeneration.
-She specializes in ocular age pigments, amino-retinoid compounds, and their photochemical oxidation products.
+Heidi R. Vollmer-Snarr is the Director of Advanced Undergraduate Laboratories at Harvard’s Department of Chemistry and Chemical Biology.
+She has authored an organic textbook, Organic Chemistry with Biological Topics.
+Heidi was a Chemistry Lecturer at Stanford and an Assistant Professor of Chemistry and Biochemistry at Brigham Young University.
+Her research involved retinoid chemistry in the development of a targeted and triggered drug delivery system for cancer therapy and mechanistic studies of age-related macular degeneration.
 To this end, she has served on the Small Business Sensory Technologies and Visual Systems National Institutes of Health Study Sections.
-Heidi was also an Adjunct Assistant Professor at the University of Utah, where she taught organic chemistry in their Master of Science for Secondary School Teachers program.
+Heidi was also an Adjunct Assistant Professor at the University of Utah, where she taught organic chemistry.
 Heidi was a Postdoctoral Research Fellow at Columbia University and the Sloan-Kettering Cancer Institute.
 She completed her Ph.D. in Organic Chemistry at Oxford University and her B.S. in Chemistry and B.A. in German at the University of Utah, where she was inducted into the Phi Beta Kappa and Phi Kappa Phi Honor Societies.